Daniel Kucera: Archbishop of Dubuque

 On December 20, 1983, Pope John Paul II appointed Kucera as the eighth archbishop of Dubuque.
-He was installed as archbishop on February 23, 1984, at the Five Flags Civic Center in Dubuque.
-One of the first decisions he made was to sell the old episcopal residence and move to a more modest house in Dubuque.
+He was installed as archbishop on February 23, 1984, at the Five Flags Center in Dubuque.
+One of his first decisions was to sell the old episcopal residence and move to a more modest house in Dubuque.

 Kucera set about reorganizing the archdiocese.
-This was accomplished by reorganizing or creating archdiocesan boards, and established the first Archbishop's Cabinet to coordinate the running of the archdiocese.
-The archdiocese was divided into three regions: Dubuque, Cedar Rapids and Waterloo with a bishop in each region.
-The number of deaneries were reduced from 16 to 14.
+This was accomplished by reorganizing or creating archdiocesan boards, and established the first archbishop's cabinet to coordinate the running of the archdiocese.
+Kucera divided the archdiocese into three regions (Dubuque, Cedar Rapids and Waterloo) with an bishop running each region.
+He reduced the number of deaneries from 16 to 14.
 Kucera appointed a woman religious chancellor, and two lay people were named to archdiocesan offices.
 He also had revised guidelines for the Sacrament of Confirmation published in 1986.

-On November 30, 1986, Kucera issued a proclamation announcing the 150th anniversary of the archdiocese's founding.
-Various celebrations were held throughout the following year including a large scale liturgy at the Five Flags Center celebrated by Archbishop Pio Laghi, the Papal Pro-Nuncio to the United States.
-He also approved a controversial renovation of St. Raphael's Cathedral.
+In November 1986, Kucera proclaimed the 150th anniversary of the founding of the archdiocese.
+The archdiocese held celebrations throughout 1987, including a large scale liturgy at the Five Flags Center, celebrated by Archbishop Pio Laghi.
+Kucera also approved a controversial renovation of St. Raphael's Cathedral.

-In 1994, he requested the appointment of a coadjutor.
-Bishop Jerome Hanus of Saint Cloud was assigned as Coadjutor Archbishop of Dubuque.
-On October 16, 1995, Pope John Paul II accepted Kucera's resignation, and he was named archbishop emeritus.
+In 1994, Kucera requested the appointment of a coadjutor archbishop by the pope to assist him in administering the archdiocese.
+John Paul II in early 1995 named Bishop Jerome Hanus as coadjutor archbishop of Dubuque.
+On October 16, 1995, John Paul II accepted Kucera's resignation, naming him archbishop emeritus.

 Later life and death

-By 2013 Kucera had moved back to Dubuque after living in Aurora, Colorado, for a number of years.
+By 2013, Kucera had moved back to Dubuque after living in Aurora, Colorado, for several years.
 On May 30, 2017, Kucera died at the Stonehill Care Center in Dubuque at age 94.
 His funeral was held at St. Raphael's Cathedral in Dubuque, and he was interred in the cemetery of St. Procopius Abbey.